 If you are experiencing this, I can tell you that it does get better with time; your hair will grow back, you will gain or lose weight, and people will see you as “back to normal” again.
 Of course, we know we’ll never be normal again, and this is something those who haven’t gone through this can’t really understand, though they sympathize.

 This feeling of being unable to relate was thrown into sharp relief for me lately.
 I was in a car with four other women, two considerably younger than myself (high school aged) and the other two around my own age.
 Listening to their conversations, I found myself unable to really take part; unable or unwilling, I’m not sure which.
 My concerns are much different than upcoming exams, drama between friends or family members, and issues with teachers.
-Watching one of them eat my favourite breakfast from Timmies, something I can’t eat anymore, was a reminder of what I have gone through that they haven’t had to; I used to be just like them, and I miss that.
+Watching one of them eat my favourite breakfast from Timmies, something I don’t eat anymore, was a reminder of what I have gone through that they haven’t had to; I used to be just like them, and I miss that.

 I miss the time when school and friends and boys were my biggest concerns.
 I miss being able to get through my month, my week, my day, my hour without thinking about cancer and side effects and the possibility of recurrence.
 I miss the “before-times”.